-It’s the law of inverse support: the bigger, bolder, and more far-reaching your vision, the greater the struggle to build support in the enterprise.
-The reasons are many.
-The greater the idea’s deviation from the status quo, the larger the perceived risk.
-The more innovative the idea, the harder it is to envision and grasp.
-Future value can be very hard to perceive while we’re still in the present.
-Yet the enterprise that falls prey to these limits will quickly fall behind.
+It’s the law of inverse support.
+The bigger and bolder your vision is, the harder it is to build support for it.
+There are many reasons for this.
+The more you deviate from the status quo, the more risky it seems.
+The more innovative your idea is, the harder it is to grasp.
+It can be hard to perceive the future value when you’re stuck in the present.
+But the enterprise that stays trapped by these limits will quickly fall behind.

-We have a solution.
-Using a variety of techniques, including our proprietary Foglifter® visual explanation structure, we make even the most complex and abstract ideas visible, understandable, and actionable.
-Through our process, leaders and stakeholders see the value that you see, become inspired, and help you move forward.
+But we have a solution.
+Using a variety of techniques, including our proprietary Foglifter® visual explanations, we can bring clarity to the most complex and abstract ideas.
+Through our process, your stakeholders will see the value that you see.
+This new perspective will inspire them to help you move it forward.

 Here are the primary methods we apply:

-Sensemaking translates developing strategies and initiatives into a structured framework with clear, understandable relationships and consistent terminology.
+Sensemaking provides a clear and structured framework to help develop your initiative, with understandable relationships and consistent terminology.
 It’s a foundational step toward building understanding and support.

-Foglifter® visual explanations make abstract plans and concepts tangible and visible.
-They provide a unique all-in-one view of your strategy that draws people in and prepares them to engage more deeply.
+Foglifter® visual explanations make your abstract plans and concepts tangible and visible.
+They provide an all-in-one view of your strategy that draws people in and prepares them to engage with it more deeply.

-Communication planning defines a strategy to engage each of your audiences, including messaging, timing, tools, channels, and stages of engagement.
+Communication planning defines a strategy to engage each of your audiences.
+It helps to develop your messaging, timing, tools, channels, and stages of engagement.

-Communication design uses a human-centered approach and principles of information design to create communication tools that make complex topics accessible and understandable for stakeholders and customers.
+Communication design uses a human-centered approach to information design.
+The resulting communication tools help to make complex topics understandable for stakeholders and customers.

-Do you have an opportunity for strategy visualization?
-If your answer to any of the following questions is “yes,” it’s time to make your value visible.
+Do you need to visualize your strategy?
+If you answer “yes” to any of the following questions, it’s time to make your value visible.

-- Can your stakeholders deliver an “elevator speech” that explains the strategy in a nutshell?
+- Can your stakeholders deliver an “elevator speech” to explain the strategy in a nutshell?

 - Do your stakeholders each understand their own role in advancing the strategy?

-- Do stakeholders see the value of the strategy both for the enterprise and for themselves?
+- Can they see the value of the strategy for both the enterprise and for themselves?

-- Are discussions with leaders still focused on the “what?”
+- Are your discussions with leaders still focused on the “what?”

-- Are you still receiving challenges that you struggle to answer?
+- Are you still getting challenges that you struggle to answer?